 Phidippides Allen Long

 For his seventh birthday, Austin received his first chapter book from me.
 Phidippides tells the story of a boy who shares his name with the famous runner who reported the Greek victory at the Battle of Marathon in 490 B.C.
-He accompanies his family on a trip to Greece where his dad, a Greek professor, works with to discover the secret of the ancient Phidippides' speed.
+He accompanies his family on a trip to Greece where his dad, a Greek professor, works to discover the secret of the ancient Phidippides' speed.
 Unfortunately, such academic work is ruined when another professor steals the secret and goes back in time in an attempt to change history.
 Young Phidippides follows him back to the ancient world and saves the day with super speed of his own.
 Copyright 2007, paperback, 106 pages.

 Frederick Finds the Cheese